Heiner1/aisf-ai3.0.1/README.md

 Beware that in Android Studio you first start with its related master branch, wait for all the downloading and other updates and only finally switch to the above branch.
 More detailed build instructions are given in that repo.

 The main new features provided by the upgrade from 3.0 to 3.0.1 are.
-* Merging the research Libre branch into mainmstream
+* Merging the research Libre branch into mainstream
-* 5 settings were withdrawn because over time it proved they were not really necessary
+* 5 settings were withdrawn because over time it proved they were not really necessary or never modified
 * In the SMB tab the script debug section is now shown first
 * Now 100 logfiles instead of just 30 will be kept before getting recycled
 * The SMB tab shows the current value of *iob_threshold_percentage* and how it was adapted to become the effective iob threshold